Seven Sisters, London: Plans for development

 The old Wards Corner building above the tube station was earmarked for development in 2004, when Haringey Council published a development brief.
-In August 2007 Haringey Council entered into a Development Agreement with developer Grainger.
+In August 2007 Haringey Council entered into a Development Agreement with developer Grainger plc.
 Grainger's plan to demolish the existing buildings on the site and replace them with a new mixed-use development of retail and residential units was met with local opposition.
 The Wards Corner Coalition (WCC) campaigned for the existing buildings and Latin American market to be retained and improved.
 The WCC mounted a legal challenge against the plans and, in June 2010, the Court of Appeal quashed the planning permission.

 In 2012, Grainger submitted revised plans for the site.
 Haringey Council granted planning permission for the revised plans on 12 July 2012.
 After protests, the plan was definitively cancelled in August 2021.

 In addition to the Wards Corner plans, further projects for regeneration in Seven Sisters are planned.
 Haringey Council's 'Plan for Tottenham' sets out the council's long-term vision for the area.
 Plans to regenerate Lawrence Road were put out for consultation and are now partly implemented.
 Transport for London has completed a major project to improve the Tottenham Hale Gyratory – a busy one-way system that used to pass Seven Sisters station – converting it to a slower, pedestrian-friendly, two-way road.

+Politics

+Seven Sisters is part of the Tottenham constituency for elections to the House of Commons of the United Kingdom.

+Seven Sisters is part of the Seven Sisters ward for elections to Haringey London Borough Council.